-- You need to ensure that there are a sufficient number of representatives to speak for the interests of all affected employees.
-You need to ensure that each of the businesses that are potentially impacted are represented and that there are sufficient representatives to enable them to feedback to the employees effectively.
+- You need to ensure that there are an enough representatives to speak for the interests of all affected employees.
+Ensure that all potentially impacted departments have representation.
 As a rough guide, you will typically look at a ratio of 1 representative to 20 impacted employees.

 - You need to decide the duration for which the employee representatives will hold office.
-Clearly, the minimum will be for the duration of the consultation process but you may want to keep any representatives who remain employed at the end of the process in post for a longer duration so that they can continue to liaise with employees in the aftermath of the restructure.
+Clearly, the minimum will be for the length of the consultation process.
+However, you may want to keep any representatives who remain employed at the end of the process in post for longer to support ongoing communication.

 - Only affected employees can be employee representatives.
-So, if your business has 4 departments and you the proposal only impacts 2 of those departments, then the representatives must be working in one of those 2 affected departments.
+So, if your business has 4 departments and your proposal only impacts 2 of those departments, then the representatives must be working in one of those 2 affected departments.

 - Employees can vote for as many people as there are representatives to be elected – if you need 5 reps for a department, then each employee in that department has 5 votes.

-- The voting should be done in secret and you must take all reasonable steps to ensure that everyone has the opportunity to vote.
+- The voting should be done in secret.
+You must take all reasonable steps to ensure that everyone has the opportunity to vote.

 2d.
 What happens once the employee representatives for collective consultation have been identified?

-Once you’ve identified your employee representatives, you are obliged to ensure that they are fully aware of their responsibilities and are equipped with the skills that they need in order to be able to fulfil the role.
+Once you’ve identified your employee representatives, you need to ensure that they are fully aware of their responsibilities.
+You also need to ensure they have the skills that needed in order to fulfil the role.
 Typically, the way that you will discharge this responsibility is to have an initial workshop session with the representatives.
-We have created materials that can be used in this session which explain the responsibilities and also have a couple of practical activities to support the individuals in developing the skills that they need to perform the role of employee representative.
+We have created materials that can be used in this session.
+The materials explain the responsibilities and also have a couple of practical activities to support the individuals in developing the skills that they need.

 2e.
 What needs to be covered at the first collective consultation meeting?

-- The business proposal – you need to provide the business proposal, in writing, to the representatives.
+You need to provide the business proposal, in writing, to the representatives.
 You also need to provide them with as much additional information as possible to allow them to understand and feedback on the business proposal.
 As an example, if you are proposing a headcount reduction due to a need to reduce costs, you will need to provide the representatives with details of the cost saving that’s required, and potentially information into other costs within the business, to allow the representatives to identify other ways that savings could be made.
 The more information you can provide and the more collaborative you are during this process, the better.
-You do, of course, retain discretion regarding how much information you want to share and aren’t obliged to share information that is commercially sensitive.
+You do, of course, retain discretion regarding how much information you want to share.
+You don’t have to share commercially sensitive information.

-- Ways to avoid redundancy – this is a key element of consultation and the representatives should be encouraged to bring forward ideas and suggestions as to how the redundancies could be minimised or avoided altogether.
+This is a key element of consultation.
+The representatives should be encouraged to bring forward ideas and suggestions as to how the redundancies could be minimised or avoided altogether.

-- The redundancy terms – you will need to share the financial terms that will be offered to individuals should you need to move ahead with the redundancies.
+Share the financial terms you’ll offer to individuals if you decide to proceed with the redundancies.
 It is essential that you get these correct to ensure you manage expectations.

-It’s very important that you remember that nothing has been decided at this point.
+Remember, you haven’t made any decisions yet.
 You are consulting with the representatives on what the business is proposing to do, why it’s proposing to do it and how it’s planning to do it.
-For the consultation to be meaningful, you need to start the process before plans are finalised and you need to be open to changing any element of what is proposed based on the feedback from the group.
+To ensure a meaningful consultation, start the process before finalizing plans and be open to modifying any proposed element based on group feedback.

-After this first meeting, it is the responsibility of the employee representatives to share the information with the rest of your employees and gather their thoughts, ideas and questions around what is being proposed.
+After this first meeting, it is the responsibility of the employee representatives to share the information with the rest of your employees.
+They need to gather feedback from the employees and ideas and questions they have about what is being proposed.
 The employee representatives are the conduit between the business and employees and keeping that two-way communication going is vital.

 2f.
 How often are meetings with the employee representatives during collective consultation?

-There are no fixed rules on this but remember consultation must be meaningful, so you do need to ensure that there are sufficient meetings to allow the representatives to put forward their suggestions and questions and to have those suggestions and questions answered.
+There are no fixed rules on this.
+Remember consultation must be meaningful, so you do need to ensure that there are sufficient meetings to allow the representatives to put forward their suggestions and questions and to have those suggestions and questions answered.

-We would suggest that a minimum of weekly meetings would be appropriate, but you may need more frequent meetings than this.
+We would suggest that a minimum of weekly meetings would be appropriate.
+However, you may need more frequent meetings than this.

 2g.
 How long does collective consultation have to last?